Orange Collective

 PolyAI

-PolyAI ($50M Series C, May 2024, led by Hedosophia) won FedEx, Marriott, Caesars, and PG&E with pre-trained models that work well out of the box.[10]
-Strong for stable industries; less suited to the workflow-heavy, integration-deep deployments Leaping targets.
-Exactly the easy-30% vs complex-70% split.
+PolyAI followed its $50M Series C (May 2024) with an $86M Series D at $750M in December 2025, co-led by Georgian, Hedosophia, and Khosla, with Nvidia's NVentures participating.[10]
+[21]FedEx, Marriott, Caesars, and PG&E run its pre-trained models, which work well out of the box for stable industries.
+Less suited to the workflow-heavy, integration-deep deployments Leaping targets — exactly the easy-30% vs complex-70% split.

 Bolna AI